bpaulon/angular-spring-test/basic/Readme.md

-Basic AngularJs post to a Spring Boot REST service
+Basic round-trip using HTTP Post from AngularJs to Spring Boot REST service